-While your embellishments are drying, wrap strips of fabric around the frame in spirals.
+While the embellishments are drying, wrap strips of fabric around the frame in spirals.
 Ensure your strips are well coated with Powertex, especially if you want to display your wreath outside.

 I started with strips of hessian about 1- 1.5 inches wide and wrapped them loosely around the hardened frame.
-Then I wrapped more t-shirt yarn, raffia, twine and ric rac (coated with Powertex) until I was happy I had plenty of texture.
-Don’t wrap your last layers too tight, we’re going to use them to secure the leaves.
+Then I wrapped more t-shirt yarn, raffia, string and ric rac (coated with Powertex) until I was happy I had plenty of texture.
+We’re going to use these strips to secure the leaves.

 Using pigments to add colour

-Choose your autumn Powercolor pigment colours and mix with Easy Varnish to make a dry paint.
-I used Burnt Sienna, Yellow Ochre and some Orange and White for mixing.
+Choose your autumn Powercolor pigment colours.
+You will mix them with Easy Varnish to make a dry paint.
+I used Burnt Sienna, Yellow Ochre, Orange and White for mixing.
 Start with darker colours first, add highlights last using your palest colour.
 Use a flat brush, wipe excess paint onto kitchen paper first and then keep your brush flat as you brush over the textures.
-Build up layers of colour for the best results.
+Build up layers of colour slowly for the best results but be bold!

 Use the loop at the top to string or hang your wreath.
 After three weeks it’s weatherproof and safe to hang on your front door.
 I’m already planning my seasonal winter wreath!